Boeing says flaw could affect 55 Dreamliners

 | SINGAPORE

-SINGAPORE About 55 Boeing Co 787 Dreamliner jets may have a recently discovered flaw in the fuselage, the company said on Wednesday, while reiterating that the world's first carbon-plastic passenger plane is safe to fly.
+SINGAPORE About 55 of Boeing Co's (BA.N) 787 Dreamliner jets could have a recently discovered flaw in the fuselage, the company said on Wednesday, while reiterating that the world's first carbon-plastic passenger plane is safe to fly.

-In the latest in a series of glitches in developing the revolutionary jet, Boeing (BA.N) earlier this month reported signs of "delamination" on a support structure in the rear fuselage.
-Delamination occurs when repeated stress causes laminated composite materials to begin to separate.
+Boeing earlier this month reported signs of "delamination" on a support structure in the rear fuselage, the latest in a series of glitches in developing the revolutionary jet.

 The company is examining a backlog of assembled Dreamliners to see whether they show similar signs of stress, which it has blamed on incorrect "shimming" -- a process planemakers use to fill tiny gaps when aircraft are built.